Justin-Insight/client-training/src/pages/a-to-z-machine.md

 ### Adding New Hero Images

 The hero images for all pages need to be sized at 2500x1000.
 These images are then automatically scaled, resized for smaller devices, and transformed to serve modern image formats.
-Always upload images as .jpg images, using .png images will break resizing and transformation functions.
+Always upload images as .jpg images.
+Using .png images will break resizing and transformation functions.

 <div class="warning">
 <div class="warning__svg-wrapper">